 A capacitor is an electronic component that stores and releases electrical charge.
 Heavy-duty capacitors are often used as a buffer zone between your amp and your car's electrical system to prevent the car's lights from dimming during loud playback.
 They store up a reservoir of power, which can supply the amplifier's peak demands (like a kick drum beat) without having to get additional current from the battery.
 All amplifiers have built-in capacitors, though high-performance amps use larger, more effective ones.
 External capacitors connect to the power cable just before it reaches your amplifier.

-On May 28, 2003, the Consumer Electronics Association published standard CEA-2006, "Testing & Measurement Methods for Mobile Audio Amplifiers."
+On May 28, 2003, the Consumer Electronics Association (now known as the Consumer Technology Association) published standard CEA-2006, "Testing & Measurement Methods for Mobile Audio Amplifiers."
 This "voluntary" standard advocates a uniform method for determining an amplifier's RMS power and signal-to-noise ratio.
 Using 14.4 volts, RMS watts are measured into a 4-ohm impedance load at 1 percent Total Harmonic Distortion (THD) plus noise, at a frequency range (for general purpose amplifiers) of 20 Hz to 20,000 Hz.
 Signal-to-Noise ratio is measured in weighted absolute decibels (dBA) at a reference of 1 watt into 4 ohms.
 This applies to both external amplifiers and the amplifiers within in-dash receivers.